-Auf Wiedersehen Pet is a British comedy-drama series about seven British migrant construction workers overseas.
-In the first series, the men live and work on a building site in Düsseldorf.
+Auf Wiedersehen Pet is a British comedy-drama series about seven British migrant construction workers who leave the UK to search for employment overseas.
+In the first series, they live and work on a building site in Düsseldorf, Germany.
 The lead roles were performed by Tim Healy, Kevin Whately, Jimmy Nail, Gary Holton, Christopher Fairbank, Pat Roach and Timothy Spall.
 Auf Wiedersehen, Pet was created by Franc Roddam after an idea from Mick Connell came to light.
 It was mostly written by Dick Clement and Ian La Frenais, who also wrote The Likely Lads, Whatever Happened to the Likely Lads? and Porridge.
 Stan Hey also contributed writing a number of episodes.
 The first two series were co-produced by Clement and LaFrenais's Witzend Productions and Central Television and the series were broadcast on ITV in 1983-1984 and 1986.
 A successful revival of the show saw two series and a Christmas special shown on BBC One in 2002 and 2004.
 The show was the subject of the first episode of the BBC documentary series Drama Connections.